 Synchronization Requirements and Supported Sources

 Skyvia supports synchronization of cloud applications and relational databases.
-It does not support synchronization of cloud data warehouse services, like Amazon Redshift, Google BigQuery, or Azure SQL Data Warehouse.
+It does not support synchronization of cloud data warehouse services, like Amazon Redshift, Google BigQuery, or Azure Synapse Analytics.

 For synchronizing database data, the primary key columns of the database tables must be autogenerated.
 For example, you may use autoincrement/identity columns for a primary key or create triggers to generate and assign primary key values.